 Once the conversion is complete, you will have a folder with .dng files in it.
 Those images are saved in the most obsolescence-proof format currently available.

 You can be confident that your photos will work in the future.
 How long?
 No one knows, but I assure you it will be longer than if you do nothing with your files.

 If you take steps to import all new images into your computer in DNG format, and to archive your photos in DNG format, you may be able to avoid the dark day when you will no longer be able to read your photo files.

 DNG files have advantages beyond obsolescence-proofing.
 Those pesky .xmp “sidecar” files that are created when we open Camera Raw files on our computers are gone!
-(In fact the same data are embedded in the DNG files).
+(The same data are embedded in the DNG files).
 This saves some occasional grief when working with images that have been opened previously when the .xmp file has been misplaced.

 Note: DNG will not convert from JPEG images.
 The file format is limited to Camera Raw files.

 I am also confident that JPEG images will be legible for many years, due to their ubiquity, but that is not a reason for using JPEG as your primary file type.
 JPEGs are not designed for archival purposes.
 They are for the web and social media uses, not for high quality imaging.